Cyta: History

-In the article CEL and Startup Europe promote opportunities, which appeared in the hard copy of Cyprus Mail of 15 August 2014, CYTA is written as CyTA.
-The article refers to an event hosted in the CyTA hall in Nicosia.

-It currently operates under the name Cytamobile-Vodafone, following a Network Partnership Agreement with Vodafone in 2004.
+In 1988, the company launched mobile telephony offer under the brand Cytagsm, which became Cytamobile in 2004, and the same year, following a network partnership agreement with Vodafone, it was renamed Cytamobile-Vodafone.

 Operations

 Nowadays, Cyta provides a broad range of services and facilities for voice and data applications in both fixed and mobile telephony.
 Particular emphasis is placed on the provision of value added services, such as content/multimedia via the Internet which, according to industry projections, will be the dominant business activity of the next decade.

 Building on its role as a telecommunications hub in the South-Eastern Mediterranean, Cyta expanded its operations in the Greek market, offering broadband Internet and fixed telephony services in specific areas of Greece, with plans for further expansion in the future.
 It also operates in the British market, under the brand Cyta UK, offering "tailored network solutions" to customers based on the IP-MPLS platform.
 Central and Eastern Europe are markets that have also been targeted.

 In recent years and following Cyprus’ accession to the European Union in 2004, Cyta faced a number of challenges with regards to the legal implications and regulations of operating within the European Bloc, the fierce competition this brings as well as the ever-changing developments in telecommunications.